-In a previous post, we’ve explained why it is important to have your curtains cleaned and washed every season (roughly four times a year).
+In a previous guide on cleaning curtains and blinds, we’ve explained why it is important to have your curtains cleaned and washed every season (roughly four times a year).
 Today, we are going to elaborate on how to actually clean and wash your curtains at home — from steam clean to washing machine.

 Cleaning and washing preparations